Montana-Media-Arts/creative-coding-1/modules/week-4/_posts/2017-01-03-arc-unit-circle.md

 ## Radians & a little bit of the Unit Circle

 We are going to need to start thinking about rotation, and angles this week.
-In p5, all angles are specified in "radians" as opposed to "degrees".
+By default, in p5, all angles are specified in "radians" as opposed to "degrees".

 #### Radians